 SFI is the only forest certification program in North America that requires participants to support research to improve forest health, conservation understanding, productivity and sustainable management of forest resources.

 Research initiatives, whether developed directly through SFI or SFI Program Participants, advance our collective interests in clean water, biological diversity, climate change, forest health and sustainable forestry, making a real difference in practices implemented on the ground.

-In 2018, they reported 405 different conservation and research projects and directly invested $59 million in research.
-Partnerships on reported projects include 550 unique organizations.
+In 2018, they reported 423 different conservation and research projects and directly invested nearly $50 million in research.
+Partnerships on reported projects engaged with over 600 unique organizations.

 SFI CONSERVATION IMPACT PROJECT